-No Call/No Show and Employee Job Abandonment
+Employee Job Abandonment

 Employees are expected to notify their supervisor in accordance with their work location's procedures for absences and/or tardies in the event he/she cannot be at work as required.
 An employee who fails to call or report to work is considered a no-call/no-show.
 Any one incident of failure to call/show may result in disciplinary action.
-Five (5) consecutive missed workdays and failure to notify the employee's supervisor shall be considered job abandonment and shall be subject to disciplinary action.
+Five (5) consecutive missed workdays and failure to notify the employee's supervisor shall be considered job abandonment and shall be subject to disciplinary action, up to and including termination.